What is the Maryland Big Tree Program?

 About Londonderry on the Tred Avon

 Londonderry on the Tred Avon is an intimate residential cooperative community for adults ages 62 and over, offering a variety of housing options from convenient apartments to spacious cottages among 29 acres, including 1500 feet of waterfront shoreline.
+Surrounded by nature, residents enjoy strolling along the community’s paths, observing a variety of wildlife, watching the sun set on the river, or dining on the porch with friends.
+The friendly, vibrant community provides for an active independent lifestyle and personal choice.
+Wellness of mind and body are important to us.
 For more information, click here.